hridayK/Neural-Networks-Library/README.md

 # Neural-Networks-Library
 A python library for making simple neural networks built with numpy

-## Example of forward propagation:
+## Example of forward propogation:
 ```python
 from nnl import layers
 import numpy as np